wtcoin/docs-1/source/index.md

 }
 ```

-This example shows how you can leverage the faucet to programmatically fund addresses, to test your applications.
+This example shows how to leverage the faucet to programmatically fund addresses, to test your applications.
 While the example used BlockCypher's Test Chain, the same example could have used Bitcoin Testnet3 and worked the exact same way.

 <aside class="notice">
 You need <a href="https://accounts.blockcypher.com/">a token</a> to use test faucets.